top of page

 What to Expect

-Body contour: The abdomen will appear flatter and more toned.
+• Body Contour: The abdomen will be flatter and more toned.

 Maintaining Results